multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue where CRM tickets weren't created for some calls.
 * Fixed an issue where outbound SIP calls incorrectly appended data parameters, causing calls to fail.
 * Fixed a Web SDK security vulnerability associated with DOMPurify.
+* Fixed an issue where chat metadata wasn't saved to external storage.
+This occurred when an end-user ended a chat after escalating from a virtual agent but before being connected to a human agent.

 ---
 ## 2025-10-09